 by Samuel Trautman, Videography and Photography courtesy of Samuel Trautman

 Wyoming Waterfalls near Laramie with Hikes, Video, and Photos: As the summer heat arrives, a great way to complement that heat is to find a remote waterfall to enjoy.
 Seeking waterfalls in the Laramie area is a great way to explore new territory and experience the vast playgrounds of public land the Laramie area has to offer.
-Load up your family or friends and get ready to have some fun!

 1. Middle Fork of the Little Laramie River Falls